francids/the_recipes/website/public/privacy/en.md

 The application requests the following permissions to function properly:

 - `INTERNET` and `ACCESS_NETWORK_STATE`: Required to connect to our servers and synchronize your recipes if you're signed in.
-- `com.google.android.providers.gsf.permission.READ_GSERVICES`: Allows the application to use Google services, such as sign-in.
-- Other permissions like `com.android.vending.CHECK_LICENSE` and `com.francids.recipes.DYNAMIC_RECEIVER_NOT_EXPORTED_PERMISSION` are technical system permissions to ensure the application's integrity and its proper communication with the Android operating system.
+- Other permissions like `com.francids.recipes.DYNAMIC_RECEIVER_NOT_EXPORTED_PERMISSION` are technical system permissions to ensure the application's integrity and its proper communication with the Android operating system.

 ### **Transparency and Open Source**